mlco2/codecarbon/README.md

-# Data Source
+# Data Sources

 To find the carbon efficiency of your cloud region, you can look into [CodeCarbon's cloud data](https://github.com/mlco2/codecarbon/tree/master/codecarbon/data/cloud).
 If you are using a private infrastructure you can look into the [CodeCarbon's private infrastructure](https://github.com/mlco2/codecarbon/tree/master/codecarbon/data/private_infra/2016).
 [A number of resources](https://github.com/mlco2/impact/tree/master/data#mlco2s-data) can help you find the carbon efficiency of you local grid if you cannot find it in the previous links.